danbev/learning-iot/README.md

 Is a materials tendency to resist the flow of charge (current).
 Is measured in ohm using the symbol used is capital omega Ω and resistance uses the symbol R.

-### Gound
+### Ground
 In a ciruit with one battery we refer to the negative terminal as ground.
+It is the point that has the lowest potential in a circuit.
+Recall that the electrons flow from the negative terminal to the positive

-And in schematics instread of drawing lines that should be connected to the negative terminal we simply use the ground symbol.
+And in schematics instead of drawing lines that should be connected to the negative terminal we simply use the ground symbol.
 For example:

 ```